brettt89/silverstripe-garbage-collector/docs/en/Processors.md

 ## RawSQL Processor

-The `RawSQLProcessor` class is a basic processor which i used to execute raw SQL directly on the SilverStripe Application's Database.
+The `RawSQLProcessor` class is a basic processor which is used to execute raw SQL directly on the SilverStripe Application's Database.
 A Custom Model is provided so that Implementor Class matching can occur on the provided query.

 **Implementor Class:** `SilverStripe\GarbageCollector\Models\RawSQL`